-It’s important to know that you’re not the only one who goes through this.
-It’s actually pretty common, and a lot of us just do not know how to even utter the word ‘no’ when asked for a favour.
-This is specially true if you are like me, and love making people happy.
+It’s important to know that you’re not the only one who goes through this, it’s actually pretty common.
+A lot of us just do not know how to even utter the word ‘no’ when asked for a favour.
+This is especially true if you are like me, and love making people happy.

 So I have written a compassionate list of things you can do to set boundaries whilst keeping your valuable friendships.